jennadilullo8/romcom/README.md

 ## Wins

- - Developing a good understanding of how query selectors and event handlers work together.
+ - Developing a good understanding of how query selectors and event handlers work together
+ - Creating functionality when the user clicks on a button

 ## Challenges

  - Understanding which html elements we need for the DOM.
+ - Solving merge conflicts

 ## Technologies Used